weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_trouble-shooting-dashboard.md

 This tutorial will take approximately 15 minutes to complete.

-<h2 id="setup-troubleshooting-dashboard-with-weave-scope-what-you-will-use">What You Will Use</h2>
+<h2 id="setup-troubleshooting-dashboard-with-weave-cloud-and-weave-scope-what-you-will-use">What You Will Use</h2>

 * [Weave Cloud](https://cloud.weave.works)
 * [Docker for Mac](https://docs.docker.com/docker-for-mac/docker-toolbox/)